abdlrhmn0x7e/abdlrhmn0x7e/README.md

 # are you stalking me? 😔
-I like computers lol also I'm a computer and data science student.
+I like computers, also I'm a computer and data science student.

 ---
 ## Skills I have